floooh/floooh.github.io/_posts/2016-01-12-cmake-dependency-juggling.md

 ## The Problem:

-CMake suffers a bit from "draw the rest of the fucking owl" problem:
+CMake suffers a bit from the "draw the rest of the fucking owl" problem:

 Simple projects with a few libraries and executables are easy and straight-forward to setup, but the docs don't say much how to organize a big project